The-I-In-Team/pokeunder/README.md

 ## Story

-The story is largely carried over from UNDERTALE, but adapted to the new world it takes place in.
+The story is largely carried over from Undertale, but adapted to the new world it takes place in.

 The region of Ebott has had a complex history.
 In the modern day, only pokémon which have migrated from other regions can be found.
 However, long ago, this was not the case.
 It used to have a multitude of its own species.
 But one day, for reasons unknown, the humans and pokémon in this area turned against eachother, sparking years of war.
 Eventually, humanity proved victorious, and used seven of their greatest magicians to seal their enemies under the mountain in the center of the region.